adrientetar/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 ## A little about paths, splines, points, and handles

-FontForge can draw three types of paths: Cubic, Quadratic, and Spiro.
+FontForge can draw three types of paths: *Cubic*, *Quadratic*, and *Spiro*.
-In this section, we will only discuss Cubic paths, as this is what’s generally used when drawing glyphs.
-Spiro paths have their own separate section in this book, and Quadratic curves are only found in TrueType fonts and are rarely used in drawing (they are rather generated at build time).
+In this section, we will only discuss *Cubic* paths, as this is what’s generally used when drawing glyphs. *Spiro* paths have their own separate section in this book, and *Quadratic* curves are only found in TrueType fonts and are rarely used in drawing (they are rather generated at build time).

 ### Paths